Are HVAC Units Covered Under Homeowners Insurance?

 Purchasing a new heating and cooling system is an investment, so it’s important to know how your investment is protected in the event that something goes wrong and it needs to be replaced.

-Depending on the type of unit your home has—window units are not typically covered—your heating and cooling system is considered to be part of the structure of your home so you will be able to file claims for damages from specific causes.
+Depending on the type of unit in your home, your heating and cooling system may be considered part of the structure of your home.
+If so, you will be able to file claims for damages from specific causes.
 Policies typically only cover damage done to a unit as a result of a “covered peril” that is listed in your policy.

-Living in Florida, it is likely that you will at some point experience home or property damage following a storm.
-For this reason, there are a few likely scenarios when Florida homeowners can expect their insurance policy to cover the costs of replacing your unit.
+Does homeowners insurance cover HVAC services as a result of natural disasters?
+Living in Florida, it is likely that you may experience home or property damage following a storm.
+For this reason, there are a few scenarios in which Florida homeowners can expect their insurance policy to cover the cost of replacing their units.

 In the event that a fire destroys an HVAC unit or lightning strikes and damages its electrical components, homeowners can typically count on their insurance policies to cover it.
 Additionally, if a tree falls on your unit during a storm or other covered incident, you’d also likely be covered by your homeowner’s insurance.